joshjzaslow/LaTeX-jekkish/README.rst

 This package uses PyYAML, Jinja2.
 It assumes that pdftex is installed and included in the system path.

-I haven't included any templates in this package.
-These should be placed in ~/.jekkish/
+ There is a bare-bones template called "default" included in this package and can be used as a reference.
+Additional templates should be placed in ~/.jekkish/

 Sample document, conventions, and instructions
 ==============================================